justinlalonde/MachinePM---Robot-PCB/README.md

 2. The input voltage then directly feeds the DC motor driver IC's ([DRV8231](https://www.ti.com/lit/ds/symlink/drv8231.pdf)) as well as the stepper motor driver IC's ([DRV8846](https://www.ti.com/lit/ds/symlink/drv8846.pdf?ts=1783761254264));
 3. This same input voltage is also converted to 5V as well as 7V using two of the same switching regulator IC in a buck converter topology ([TPS56A37](https://www.ti.com/lit/ds/symlink/tps56a37.pdf?ts=1783737334153)).
 4. The 5V and 7V are then multiplexed by two E-Fuse IC's ([TPS249474](https://www.ti.com/lit/ds/symlink/tps25947.pdf?ts=1783753086040)) per servomotor channel.
 By interacting with the 4-channel DIP-switch, the user can select which of the two supplies powers any one of the four servomotors connected to the board (see image above).
 These E-Fuse IC's also implement reverse current, overcurrent and inrush current protections independently for each supply;
-5. The 5V supply is fed into the USBA host port for powering downstream devices and is multiplexed with the bus voltage of the USBC device port using a power multiplexer IC ([TPS2115](https://www.ti.com/lit/ds/symlink/tps2115.pdf?ts=1783787434649&ref_url=https%253A%252F%252Fwww.ti.com%252Fproduct%252FTPS2115)) before being regulated to 3.3V ([TLV75733](https://www.ti.com/lit/ds/symlink/tlv757p.pdf?ts=1783787499434&ref_url=https%253A%252F%252Fwww.ti.com%252Fproduct%252FTLV757P%252Fpart-details%252FTLV75733PDRVR)) to power many IC's present on the board, more importantly the ESP32 module itself.
+5. The 5V supply is fed into the USBA host port for powering downstream devices, reusing the [TPS249474](https://www.ti.com/lit/ds/symlink/tps25947.pdf?ts=1783753086040), and is multiplexed with the bus voltage of the USBC device port using a power multiplexer IC ([TPS2115](https://www.ti.com/lit/ds/symlink/tps2115.pdf?ts=1783787434649&ref_url=https%253A%252F%252Fwww.ti.com%252Fproduct%252FTPS2115)) before being regulated to 3.3V ([TLV75733](https://www.ti.com/lit/ds/symlink/tlv757p.pdf?ts=1783787499434&ref_url=https%253A%252F%252Fwww.ti.com%252Fproduct%252FTLV757P%252Fpart-details%252FTLV75733PDRVR)) to power many IC's present on the board, more importantly the ESP32 module itself.
 This power multiplexing is to ensure that the board can be programmed with a simple USBC connexion without needing the presence of the main power source;

 DIGITAL IC's
 1. Serial communication with the EPS32 requires a USB-To-UART bridge IC ([CP2102N](https://www.silabs.com/documents/public/data-sheets/cp2102n-datasheet.pdf));